COVID-19: COPYRIGHT ISSUES FOR YOUR LIVE, STREAMED OR RECORDED SERVICES

 UNITARIAN PUBLICATIONS & MATERIAL

 There is a lot of Unitarian worship material contained in Lindsey Press, Skinner House, GA and UUA publishing.
 Copyright and usage guidance is set out in paras below.
 If a piece falls outside the generous permissions given, and you are able to identify the author, it's often worth contacting them and asking permission.
 I've found it is usually given.
-In addition the following Unitarian Ministers and Lay Leaders have given explicit agreement already for their material to be used for these services: Elizabeth Birtles, Kate Brady McKenna, Jeffery Bowes, Celia Cartwright, Jim Corrigall, Daniel Costley, Cody Coyne, Danny Crosby, Bill Darlison, Kate Dean, Andrew Hill, Elizabeth Harley (Elizabeth Hornby), John Harley, Ant Howe, Bob Janis-Dillon, Anna Jarvis, Nicky Jenkins, Eric Jones, Margaret Kirk, Helen Mills, June Pettitt, Andy Phillips, Lynne Readett, Maud Robinson, Matthew Smith, Sarah Tinker, Martin Whitell, Rob Whiteman, Kate Whyman, and Sue Woolley.
+In addition the following Unitarian Ministers and Lay Leaders have given explicit agreement already for their material to be used for these services: Elizabeth Birtles, Kate Brady McKenna, Jeffery Bowes, Celia Cartwright, Jim Corrigall, Daniel Costley, Cody Coyne, Danny Crosby, Bill Darlison, Kate Dean, Andrew Hill, Elizabeth Harley (Elizabeth Hornby), John Harley, Ant Howe, Bob Janis-Dillon, Anna Jarvis, Nicky Jenkins, Eric Jones, Margaret Kirk, Kathleen McTigue, Helen Mills, June Pettitt, Andy Phillips, Lynne Readett, Maud Robinson, Matthew Smith, Sarah Tinker, Martin Whitell, Rob Whiteman, Kate Whyman, and Sue Woolley.
 This list will be updated as often as possible.

 The Lindsey Press is the publishing arm of the General Assembly of Unitarian and Free Christian Churches (the GA) They publish many books of prayers, readings and other words.
 Copyright of the material in these books is generally held by the GA (check inside the book - some authors retain their own copyright).
 Liz Slade, Chief Executive of the GA has issued the following advice and authorisation regarding use of material from Lindsey Press publications during this time of building closure: